-Vanden Plas produced this experimental limousine based on the Princess 3-litre saloon.
-Although it has an undeniable elegance, at the time it would have been regarded as having far less road presence than the full-size Princess DM4 Limousine.
 This car also provides an interesting comparison with the Lancia Flaminia State Limousine (one of six produced by Pininfarina for the British royal visit to Italy in 1961) especially as it was the Lancia Flaminia that had originally set the style for the BMC Farinas.
-For British customers, however, the day of the “stretch limo” had yet to come…
+For British customers, however, the day of the stretch limo had yet to come…

-The colloboration between Rolls Royce and BMC which produced the 4-litre R was also intended to deliver a new Bentley saloon using the same basic bodyshell.
-This is the Bentley Java prototype, which shows how this car would have looked had Rolls Royce not backed out of the project.
-It is widely thought the development of Rolls Royce’s first unitary-construction car, the Silver Shadow, benefited from the experience gained during Project Java.
-(Pictures supplied by Achim Küpper)
+This is the Bentley Java prototype, which shows how this car would have looked had Rolls-Royce not backed out of the project.
+It is widely thought the development of Rolls-Royce’s first unitary-construction car, the Silver Shadow, benefited from the experience gained during Project Java.

 The small cars

 The concept of a mid-range Vanden Plas saloon, elegantly styled and luxuriously appointed, would surely have attracted enough buyers to merit its production?
-However, following the 1968 merger, this territory was staunchly occupied by the Triumph and Rover brands.
+However, following the 1968 merger, this territory was staunchly occupied by the Rover and Triumph marques.